A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

-\begin{insight} Adversarial Training cannot effectively defend against white-box attacks that were not considered in the training phase; the ensemble of Random Subspace defense is effective against several white-box attacks but not others.
-That is, no defenses can defeat all kinds of white-box attacks. \end{insight}
+\begin{insight} Adversarial Training cannot effectively defend against white-box attacks that were not considered in the training phase; DAE can be useful when adversarial training is not effective; employing ensembles can further improve the robustness against certain white-box attacks.
+That is, no defenses can defeat all white-box attacks effectively. \end{insight}